What?

 I made a pretty silly error here.
 My first attempt reversed the entire program in memory to search backwards instead of just iterating backwards by decrementing an index.
 That hurt performance so much that I couldn’t run some of the more complicated Brainfuck programs.

 Implementing a Brainfuck interpreter is a common project, so there are a lot of online debuggers for Brainfuck.
 It felt a bit luxurious to have a answer key like that to work with.
 I’m glad they exist.
 This one helped me out a lot.
 I also used this one a bit and was blown away by the speed.
-At first I though I must’ve made even more glaring performance errors somewhere, but then I noticed their note.
+At first I thought I must’ve made even more glaring performance errors somewhere, but then I noticed their note.

 The code is converted to JavaScript code and then run in a web worker, which speeds up execution at lot.